-While it was hardly amazing, the original 1976 Max’s Kansas City compilation was still interesting as a representation of the kind of (mostly) local talent you could see dropping by the famous New York City hangout on any given night in the mid-’70’s.
+While it was hardly amazing, the original 1976 Max’s Kansas City compilation was still an interesting representation of the kind of (mostly) local talent you could see dropping by the famous New York City hangout on any given night in the mid-’70’s.
 The main complaint about it has always been that it didn’t include anything from New York greats like Richard Hell, The Ramones, Blondie, Patti Smith…etc., and the one brilliant act it did include, Suicide, is represented by demos of “Ghost Rider” and “Rocket USA” that pale in comparison to the versions on their debut album.
-True, nothing on here will make you forget about “Blitzkreig Bop” or “Marquee Moon”, but if you’re a fan of that kind of stuff you’ll probably also like the Doors-meets-Television vibe of Harry Toledo’s “Knots” or the post-glitter tracks from Wayne County (soon to be Jayne County), Cherry Vanilla and The Fast, all of which capture and preserve the anything goes attitude the Max’s scene was famous for.
+True, nothing on here will make you forget about “Blitzkreig Bop” or “Marquee Moon,” but if you’re a fan of that kind of stuff you’ll probably also like the Doors-meets-Television vibe of Harry Toledo’s “Knots,” or the post-glitter tracks from Wayne County (soon to be Jayne County), Cherry Vanilla and The Fast, all of which capture and preserve the anything-goes attitude the Max’s scene was famous for.
 Only Pere Ubu’s “Final Solution” is missing from the original compilation’s tracklisting, supposedly due to licensing issues.

-It ain’t perfect, and it unjustly ignores Max’s role in early New York hardcore (no Stimulators, Misfits, Mad or Kraut) but if you’re still reading this review, chances are good there’s something here you’ll really like.
+It ain’t perfect, and it unjustly ignores Max’s role in early New York hardcore (no Stimulators, Misfits, Mad, or Kraut) but if you’re still reading this review, chances are good there’s something here you’ll really like.
 Track-by-track liner notes from Peter Crowley and Jimi Lalumia add important historical perspective.